 What are the main challenges you have decided to accept with Surfrider Foundation?

 Mainly when I was asked to be part of Surfrider Foundation I accepted the challenge to change the world and be part of a world movement that defends the planet and the Ocean.
 This meant that I had to be part of the solution every day, and influence others to change first their point of view, and after their behaviour.
-This is easy to be said than done, so it is a constant challenge to prove that the solution is in our hands, and not in other person/government/company hands.
+This is easy to be said than done, so it is a constant challenge to prove that the solution is in our hands, and not in other people/government/company hands.

 When did you realize our environmental issues and why did you decide to take actions?